-The recommended surveys that can be used to collect student feedback are available on the SEED website.
+The recommended surveys that can be used to collect student feedback are available on the SEED section of the SDE website.
 Districts may use these surveys or use other existing survey instruments.
 Student survey instruments should be aligned to the Connecticut Common Core of Teaching (CCT) and the CCT Rubric for Effective Teaching 2017 whenever possible.